Emilia-Rem/remm/yxd.md

+are you ok?

-Do you love me?
+do you love me?

-yes , i love you.

-i really want to make love with you ,

-so ,do you want to do with me?.
+yse?

+hello inden fans ?

+are you ok?

+m4 only cost 12999?

+do you happ?

+author  --- lei bulush

+OR YOU OK.